sgladkoff/goldpan/docs/rigora.md

 ## Projects

 **Rigora** supports two types of projects that differ from each oher drastically, including the difference with their handling of files: projects with embedded changes and projects with in-file changes (absolute and relative).
+Each project may support a folder structure with possibly thousands of files, if necessary.

 ![rigor2](rigor2.png)